Azure/azure-iot-sdks/c/readme.md

-# Microsoft Azure IoT Device SDK for C
+# Microsoft Azure IoT device SDK for C

 The Microsoft Azure IoT device libraries for C contain code that facilitates building devices and applications that connect to and are managed by Azure IoT Hub services.